Merrill Jensen

-Merrill Monroe Jensen (July 16, 1905 in Elk Horn, Iowa – January 30, 1980 in Madison, Wisconsin) was an American historian, whose research and writing focused on the ratification of the United States Constitution.
+Merrill Monroe Jensen (July 16, 1905 – January 30, 1980) was an American historian, whose research and writing focused on the ratification of the United States Constitution.
 His historical interpretations are generally considered to be of the "Progressive School" of American history, the most famous exponent of which was Charles A. Beard.
 Jensen was a professor of history at the University of Washington (1935–1944), where he was editor of Pacific Northwest Quarterly, and the University of Wisconsin–Madison (1944–1976).

 Life

 Born in Iowa, Jensen took a job as a teacher in a one-room schoolhouse in South Dakota upon graduating from high school.
 In 1929 he earned a bachelor's degree at the University of Washington.
 He completed a Ph.D. at the University of Wisconsin–Madison in 1934, under the guidance of William B. Hesseltine.
 Except for a short stint as a historian for the Army Air Corps in 1944, his career was spent at his undergraduate and graduate alma maters.
 He was appointed Harold Vyvyan Harmsworth Professor of American History at Oxford University in 1949-1950.

 He and his wife Genevieve Margaret Privet had one daughter.
 He died in Madison, Wisconsin, on January 30, 1980.